-Parents wishing to add or change preferences on their application can do so after the allocation date by submitting either an electronic late application form through our website or by completing a paper form.
-When doing so parents should clarify the order of the new preferences and any previous ones.
-Changes of preference in this instance are outside the normal admissions round, and along with late applications, will not be processed until after 26 March 2021.
+Parents wishing to add or change preferences on their application after the allocation date should contact The Pupil Admissions Team for advice.
+Parents must clarify the order of the new preferences and any previous ones.
+Changes of preference in this instance are outside the normal admissions round, and along with late applications, will not be processed until after 2 April 2024.